TaxoPress/TaxoPress/readme.txt

 * Update: Move Metabox Settings to Fast Update Screen, #2773
 * Update: Scan and Automatically Suggest terms to merge, #2729
 * Update: Preview for different user roles and post types, #2795
-* Update: Update to Menu links: Rename "Fast Update" to "Metaboxes" #2791
+* Update: Update to Menu links: Rename "Fast Update" to "Metaboxes", #2791
 * Update: Place License tab to the end of all tabs, #2804
 * Update: Only show the pencil edit icon on the Metaboxes screen, #2792
 * Removed: Remove Title feature from Auto Links, #2809